A Comparative Study of Enriched Computational Homogenization Schemes Applied to Two-Dimensional Pattern-Transforming Elastomeric Mechanical Metamaterials: Homogenization Methodologies

 where~$\boldsymbol{F}$ denotes the macroscopic deformation gradient and~$\boldsymbol{P}_{\mathrm{m}}$ the microscopic first Piola--Kirchhoff stress tensor.
 From Eq.~\eqref{eq:constLaw} it is clear that the macroscopic stress is related to the microscopic stress resulting from the macroscopic deformation.
 In Fig.~\ref{fig:GeneralMethods_b} a schematic representation of the computational homogenization concept applied to elastomeric mechanical metamaterials is given.
 Note that two nested boundary value problems are involved: (i)~a macroscopic problem (Fig.~\ref{fig:GeneralMethods_b} top) governed by the classical balance equation, i.e.,

 and~(ii) a microscopic problem (Fig.~\ref{fig:GeneralMethods_b} bottom) with a similar balance equation

+where inertia and body forces have been dropped again in both cases, cf. Eq.~\eqref{eq:dns}.
+Note that unlike the DNS problem of Eq.~\eqref{eq:dns}, the macroscopic problem of Eq.~\eqref{eq:M-balance} is solved over the (simply connected) domain~$\Omega$, neglecting the underlying metamaterial microstructure.
 In Eq.~\eqref{eq:balancemicro}, $\vec{X}_{\mathrm{m}}$ denotes the microscopic spatial position vector and~$\Omega_{\mathrm{m}}$ the microscopic domain.
 Recall that, throughout this paper, the macroscopic~$\vec{\nabla}$ and microscopic~$\vec{\nabla}_{\mathrm{m}}$ differential operators are defined with respect to the undeformed configurations.

 To obtain the macroscopic first Piola--Kirchhoff stress tensor~$\boldsymbol{P}$ at a point of interest~$\vec{X}$, the corresponding macroscopic deformation gradient tensor~$\boldsymbol{F}({\vec{X}})$ is imposed on the microscopic problem.
 The relation between the microscopic deformation field and macroscopic deformation gradient is given by